Adarsh-0417/Mental_Health_Score_Predictor/README.md

 # Mental_Health_Score_Predictor
-It predicts the mental health score of a student.
+It predicts the mental health score of a student who uses social media.